Cui Hao: Official version

 Cui's staff members themselves were executed, although not their families.

 Before execution, Cui was put into a caged cart and placed outside Pingcheng so that people could see him.
 Scores of soldiers guarded him, and they took turns urinating on Cui's face and body.
 Cui yelled out in grief, and he sounded like "Ao Ao."
 After Cui's death, Emperor Taiwu began to regret putting him to death, and mourned bitterly.

 Despite the massacre Cui Hao's immediate cadet branch, his larger clan Cui clan of Qinghe which had several cadet branches survived into the Tang dynasty as did the larger clans of the other families like the Lu clan of Fanyang which survived into the Song dynasty.
-The Taiyuan Guo clan 太原郭氏 and the Hedong Liu clan 河東柳氏 both survived into the Tang dynasty.
+The Guo clan of Taiyuan (太原郭氏) and the Liu clan of Hedong (河東柳氏) both survived into the Tang dynasty.

 Unresolved issues

 What is not clear is what Cui had revealed that would bring such disaster on him.
 After all, Gao had admitted to writing most of the history, and yet he was spared and Cui was severely punished.
 Further, what Cui had revealed was not recorded in history.
 That had led to speculation that perhaps Cui had tried to start a Han rebellion, or that he had been the victim of a Buddhist conspiracy.
 Neither speculation appeared to be more than speculation.

 Modern historian Bo Yang believed there to be two probable reasons to Cui's death: